2060-io/hologram-app/doc/AppFileSystem.md

 As you can in image above there is a directory called **.Hologram** in cache directory.
 It contains a .zip file which will be uploaded to cloud and also contains a directory called **input**.
 In that vein let's talk about each file that composes this **.zip** file or otherwise **input** directory.

-- afj.sqlite: Wallet DB.
-It contains information such as user credentials

-- info.json: This the manifest file

-- main.realm: Realm DB.
+- `info.json`: Manifest file containing information about the backup itself.
+It is mostly used to let future versions of Hologram how to treat the backup based on this version (as file structure may differ)
+- `afj.sqlite`: Credo's wallet in SQLite format (might also include sch and wal file, needed for later importing of the DB)
+- `main.realm`: Realm's main database.
 Which will allow to user to see his created chats and chats history conversations when restores wallet

-- media.zip: This zip contains both images, videos, note voices and previews images for videos and images in chats conversations to avoid to user has to re-download them when restores wallet
+- `media.zip`: This zip contains both images, videos, note voices and previews images for videos and images in chats conversations to avoid to user has to re-download them when restores wallet.
+Compressed in zip format

+#### Manifest file

+`info.json` has been introduced in Hologram 2.3.0.
+If not present, the backup must be considered to be following the first backup schema (`1`).

+It is a JSON file that currently includes the following fields:

+- `schemaVersion`: numeric field indicating the backup schema version.
+It starts with `1`.
+Every time something changes within the backup file structure and policy (e.g. options to select or ignore files in backup), it should be increased
+- `appVersion`: string containing app version used to generate this backup (e.g. `2.3.0`)